-direct, rapid determination of tin in beverages using energy dispersive X-ray fluorescence
+Rapid direct determination of tin in beverages using energy dispersive X-ray fluorescence

 ABSTRACT

-In the work presented, a new method for determination of tin in beverages using EDXRF was developed, focusing on measurement simplicity and minimizing measurement time.
-Absorption coefficients for aqueous calibration samples were calculated and shown to be nearly identical to absorption coefficients of beverage samples.
-It was therefore possible to use aqueous standard solutions for external calibration.
-Beverage samples could then be measured directly, using the external calibration.
-The LOD and LOQ concentrations for this method, with a 4 minutes measurement time, were found to be 4 mg L-1 and 15 mg L-1, and the precision was 3.89%.
-A variety of canned beverages (cold coffee, several fruit juices) were measured, and the results compared to concentrations obtained using ICP-OES(after digestion).
-The two methods showed good compatibility, establishing the newly developed method as a rapid, simple, and accurate method for tin determination in beverages.
+This article presents a new method for the simpler and faster determination of tin in beverages using EDXRF.
+Absorption coefficients for aqueous calibration samples were calculated and shown to be nearly identical to those of the beverage samples, thus permitting the use of aqueous standard solutions for external calibration.
+Beverage samples could then be measured directly using the external calibration.
+Determination of tin using this method takes 4 minutes.
+The LOD and LOQ were 4 mg L-1 and 15 mg L-1 respectively, and the precision was 3.89%.
+Different canned beverages (cold coffee, various fruit juices) were measured and the results compared to the concentrations obtained using ICP-OES after digestion.
+The two methods showed good compatibility, thus establishing the newly developed method as a rapid, simple, and accurate method for the determination of tin in beverages.

 1. Introduction